History of Shinto: The Shinto Directive and Postwar Shinto

 After Japan surrendered at the end of World War II in 1945, the Supreme Commander for the Allied Powers (SCAP) enacted the Shinto Directive as one part of the occupation policy, dismantling the State Shinto system.
 Having determined Shinto to be a source of nationalistic ideology, in February 1946, SCAP abolished all laws regarding the administration of Shinto from the Meiji era onwards as well as all administrative bodies of shrines from the Institute of Divinities and below, a move that rejected the stance that shrines and their rites were state rituals.
-In accordance with the Religious Corporations Order (宗教法人令, Shūkyō Hōjin-rei) issued in December of 1945, shrines were now treated as religious corporations in the same way as other religious organizations, and the Modern System of Ranked Shinto Shrines was abolished.
+In accordance with the Religious Corporations Order (宗教法人令, Shūkyō Hōjin-rei) issued in December 1945, shrines were now treated as religious corporations in the same way as other religious organizations, and the Modern System of Ranked Shinto Shrines was abolished.
 The Religious Corporations Order was repealed at the end of the occupation, and the Religious Corporations Act was enacted in its place in 1951.
 The criteria for what constitutes a religious corporation are more strict in the Act than they had been in the Order, resulting in all shrines throughout Japan being classified as religious corporations.

 In January 1946, three organizations were abolished—the National Association of Shinto Priests, the Institute of Japanese Classics Research, and the Jingū Service Foundation—and the Association of Shinto Shrines was established in their place to act as an umbrella organization overseeing the Shinto shrines throughout the country that would continue to exist as religious corporations.